-Crispy baked taquitos filled with seasoned black beans, roasted sweet potatoes and finished off with a drizzle of creamy avocado lime sauce.
-You won’t even miss the meat in these black bean taquitos!
+Crispy baked black bean taquitos filled with seasoned black beans, roasted sweet potatoes and finished off with a drizzle of creamy avocado lime sauce.
+You won’t even miss the meat in this vegetarian appetizer or main!

 Everyone knows I love Mexican food, especially crispy stuffed taquitos.
 Now don’t get me wrong, I love beef taquitos or chicken taquitos, but I was looking for a healthy dinner idea for Meatless Monday and these vegetarian black bean taquitos were born.

 They’re made with seasoned black beans, roasted sweet potatoes and then rolled up in a flour tortilla.
-They bake in the oven and get super crispy and delicious, without having to fry them in oil.
-I topped them off with an easy avocado lime sauce and fresh pico de gallo which added the perfect finishing touch!
+They bake in the oven and get super crispy and delicious, without having to fry them in oil like easy chicken flautas.

 - Corn tortillas also work great in this recipe.